 - Whether you're bankrupt or in a formal debt relief plan

-What's not recorded on my credit file?
+What's not recorded on my credit report?

 There are many myths about what information is held on credit files.
 Don't be fooled, though.
 They hold an enormous amount of financial data, but there's lots they don't know about you.